openskope/Datasets/README.md

 **Uncertainty** For the variables in the dataset, indicate what the uncertainty values reported in the dataset mean and a brief description of how they are calculated.
 Separate descriptions by variable if necessary.

-**Method Summary and Comments** A desciption that should be readable by a normal researcher describing how the modeled data is calculated.
+**Method Summary and Comments:** A desciption that should be readable by a normal researcher describing how the modeled data is calculated.

-**References** Key references describing the dataset and underlying model.
+**References:** Key references describing the dataset and underlying model.
 Provide URL if available.

 **Data Archived At:** Provide the URL (if available) where the full dataset may be downloaded.